All transitions between States are triggered by Events.

-PlayMaker follows events so you can chain together multiple states/actions in a single frame.
+PlayMaker lets you chain together multiple states in a single frame.
 E.g., An event can trigger a state transition; the new state can run some actions and send another event and so on... all in one update.

 This is useful for doing a lot of work in a single frame, but sometimes you can accidentally create infinite loops that would crash Unity!

-As a precaution, if a loop exceeds 1000 iterations PlayMaker will break out of the loop and log this error:
+As a precaution, if a loop exceeds 1000 iterations PlayMaker will stop looping and log an error.

 If it's your intention to loop more than 1000 times you can override this limit in the FSM Inspector.